How Often Should You Wash Your Sheets?

 natural and organic latex mattress topper

-How To Wash Bed Sheets?
+How to Wash Bed Sheets?

 Clean and crispy bed sheet

 Now you are aware of the importance of washing your sheets and how often you should wash them.
-But, how do you wash your sheets?
+But how do you wash your sheets?
 It's easy!

 • Read the product label to see if there are any specific care instructions from the manufacturer's side.

 • Machine wash sheets in cold water on a gentle or delicate cycle.
 It is essential to use cold water because it helps keep shrinking at a minimum.
-But, if you need to sanitize your sheets, use hot water or add a natural disinfectant, like vinegar.
+But if you need to sanitize your sheets, use hot water or add a natural disinfectant, like vinegar.

 • Use a natural, plant-based laundry detergent.
 This makes sure that your sheets become completely clean, leaving behind the troublesome residues that may make your skin itchy.
 Just forget about those fabric softeners that will ruin the finish and the fabric itself.
-If you find your sheets rough after washing, rinse them using white vinegar as it doesn't harm the material.
+If you find your sheets rough after washing, rinse them using white vinegar, as it doesn't harm the material.

 • Next, tumble dry on a low setting or hang dry.